sveltejs/language-tools/docs/preprocessors/scss-less.md

 };
 ```

-### SCSS: Can't found stylesheet when using `prependData`
+### SCSS: Can't find stylesheet when using `prependData`

-Same the problem with the `includePaths`, the prependData option also has to be resolved relative to the node process.
+Same as the problem with the `includePaths`, the prependData option also has to be resolved relative to the node process.

 ESM-style: